KharlAbban/frontendmentor-qrcode-soln/README-template.md

 ```
 ### Continued development

 I plan to focus more on relative values when setting position elements and sizes.
-Also included in my plans are to clean up the code, ussimplify it and modify the media section of the CSS.
+Also included in my plans are to clean up the code, simplify it and modify the media section of the CSS.

 ### Useful resources